FilipKlaesson/dbo/README.md

 utilize the queries broadcasted from neighbour agent 1 (middle figure, green queries).

-## Example 5: Single-Agent 2D Regret Analysis
+## Example 5: Regret Analysis

 Utilizing the **n_runs** parameter, it is straight-forward to perform regret analysis over multiple runs.
 We demonstrate this by setting **n_iters** = 50 and **n_runs** = 10 on the single-agent setting described in example 3.
-Note that plots (except regret plot) are automatically disabled when running multiple times.
+Note that plots (except regret plot) are automatically disabled when running multiple runs.

 Example code: